* Vote comes ahead of national election due by May 2018

 The candidate backed by the anti-immigrant Northern League and Silvio Berlusconi's Forza Italia party will get around 54 percent of the vote, compared with 46 percent for the candidate backed by the ruling Democratic Party (PD), according to the first projections based on the actual vote count.

 The results are shaping up as a setback for PD leader and former Prime Minister Matteo Renzi, who has taken a back seat in campaigning for the mayoral elections after seeing his party roiled by internal divisions this year.

-"If these results are confirmed it will show the wind is blowing in favour of the centre-right from the north to the centre to the south, this would be an extraordinary victory," said Renato Brunetta, the lower house leader of Forza Italia.
+"If these results are confirmed it will show the wind is blowing in favor of the center-right from the north to the center to the south, this would be an extraordinary victory," said Renato Brunetta, the lower house leader of Forza Italia.